 - Configurations: Electric duct heaters can be had in both horizontal and vertical orientations, as well as a wide range of sizes, making them a more flexible option and are installed either in the ductwork or mounted outside the dehumidifier over the blower or outdoor applications as needed.

-- Installation: These heaters can be installed in virtually any location, and installers can mount them either within or on the system.
+- Installation: These heaters can be installed in virtually any location, and installers can mount them either directly to the blower (EDH) or in ductwork (EDHS).
 They are also cheaper to install than gas alternatives.

-- Upfront Cost: The equipment itself is also less expensive than equivalent gas units with electric heaters averaging an upfront cost of approximately $3,500 versus $5,500 or higher for gas heaters.
+- Upfront Cost: The equipment itself is also less expensive than equivalent gas units.

 - Operational Costs: Electric duct heaters are much more expensive to operate than gas heaters and other units.
 On average, with today’s cost of natural gas compared to electricity and the area you may live in, a general rule of thumb is electric duct heaters cost three to four times more money to operate than natural gas.

-- Applications: Electric duct heaters work well in virtually all commercial and industrial locations, whether as the primary heat source or as an auxiliary option.
+- Applications: Electric duct heaters work well in virtually all commercial and industrial locations.
 Along with providing environmental room heating, these heaters can also temper outdoor incoming make up air to the dehumidifier.
 When a very specific temperature is needed electric heating along with a control system designed for that purpose is needed.
-However, when large amounts of room heating is needed (over 100,000 BTU’s) gas duct furnaces or hot water built in coils with an attending gas or oil boiler can be the better choice.
+However, when large amounts of room heating is needed gas duct furnaces or hot water built in coils with an attending gas or oil boiler can be the better choice.

 - Testing: Safe reliable electric duct heaters must comply with strict UL listed safety standards, which are well-known across the industry.